Table of Contents[Hide][Show]

 However you look at it, “frequent trips to Walt Disney World” are definitely on the table.
 If that doesn’t sound do-able to you, then you might want to take a hard look at whether DVC is right for you.

-Some of this depends on where you live or how you travel.
-We live in San Antonio, which is SMACK in the middle of the country.
-It’s easy to fly to Orlando from where we live…it’s equally easy to fly to Los Angeles and Disneyland, but the DVC points are…well, complicated there (but it can be done).
-If you live in Florida, Georgia, Alabama or any place within a comfortable driving distance to Disney World, then getting there for those frequent visits becomes easier and cheaper.
+When you’re ultimately deciding whether Disney Vacation Club is right for you, geography will come into play.
+We live in San Antonio, which is SMACK in the middle of the country, making it easy to fly to Orlando from where we live.
+It’s also equally easy to fly to Los Angeles and Disneyland.
+If you live in Florida, Georgia, Alabama or any place within a comfortable driving distance to Walt Disney World, then getting there for those frequent visits becomes easier and cheaper.

 We can get a direct, early a.m. flight to Orlando and be at Disney before lunch.
 That said, flying a family of four to Disney twice a year gets expensive.
 We’re able to make it work but how you’ll get to Disney to enjoy your DVC membership is something you need to ask yourself before you sign on.